Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_swapper_notify_mode                     0       // The logic to use when notifying players that a swapper is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone
-ttt_swapper_notify_sound                    0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_health                   100     // What amount of health to give the person who killed the swapper.
-Set to "0" to kill them ttt_swapper_credits_starting                0       // The number of credits a swapper should start with ttt_swapper_healthstation_reduce_max        1       // Whether the swapper's max health should be reduced to match their current health when using a health station, instead of being healed
+ttt_swapper_notify_sound                    0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_health                   100     // The amount of health the swapper's killer should set to.
+Set to "0" to kill them ttt_swapper_killer_max_health               0       // The maximum health value to set on the swapper's killer.
+Set to "0" to use the swapper's default ttt_swapper_credits_starting                0       // The number of credits a swapper should start with ttt_swapper_healthstation_reduce_max        1       // Whether the swapper's max health should be reduced to match their current health when using a health station, instead of being healed